 Student Evaluations by Private Instructors

-Each semester, an individual teacher may arrange for his/her students to meet together to explore in depth some aspect of the instrument and/or to perform for each other in an informal learning environment.
-Depending on the student’s needs, studio classes can be used as preparation for or in lieu of regular student recitals.
+Each semester, teachers may arrange for their students to meet together to explore in depth some aspect of the instrument and/or to perform for each other in an informal learning environment.
+Depending on the students’ needs, studio classes can be used as preparation for, or in lieu of, monthly student recitals.
 Studio classes are free to students registered for individual lessons; however, a minimal accompanist fee may be applied.

 Free Admission to Concerts

-WCM students are encouraged to attend concerts at the Conservatory by faculty members and guest artists such as the Shanghai String Quartet, John O’Conor (piano), Alexander Paley (piano), and many others.
-These listening opportunities are presented as part of the Conservatory’s Professional Concert Series and provide an invaluable part of the student’s learning process.
+Students are encouraged to attend concerts at WCM by faculty members and guest artists such as the Fine Arts String Quartet, John O’Conor (piano), Alexander Paley (piano), the Pressenda Chamber Players, and many others.
+These listening opportunities are presented as part of the monthly professional Conservatory Concerts series at Westmoreland Circle and the Casual Concerts series at Glen Echo Park.
+The live concert experience provides an invaluable part of a student’s musical education.